The Questions – Gorilla Trekking-is it Really Worth it? – the Answers

 You can’t even go if you’ve got a cold or a sore throat:

-The rules are stringent – we had a client a few years back who came down with diarrhea, and he informed his tour guide two days in advance that he could not go gorilla tracking since he did not want pass on his illness to the mountain gorillas – we were able to resell his permits, and he was refunded the money for the license.
+The rules are stringent – we had a client a few years back who came down with diarrhea, and he informed his tour guide two days in advance that he could not go gorilla tracking since he did not want pass on his illness to the mountain gorillas – we were able to resell his permits.
+He was refunded the money for the license.

 The well-being of the Mountain Gorillas is on most everyone’s mind, and that is the way it should be.
 It is all about conservation and not just tourism, and tourism pays for protection.